windows7lake/ll_dropdown_menu/README.md

-final double iconSize; // The icon size of the drop-down menu header component final double activeIconSize; // The icon size when the drop-down menu header component is selected final Color iconColor; // The icon color of the drop-down menu header component final Color activeIconColor; //The color of the icon when the drop-down menu header component is selected final Decoration? itemDecoration; // Decorator for the sub-items of the drop-down menu header component, used to set the background color, border, etc. final Decoration? activeItemDecoration; // The decorator of the sub-item when the drop-down menu header component is selected, used to set the background color, border, etc. final EdgeInsetsGeometry itemMargin; // Margins of the sub-items of the drop-down menu header component
+final double iconSize; // The icon size of the drop-down menu header component final double activeIconSize; // The icon size when the drop-down menu header component is selected final Color iconColor; // The icon color of the drop-down menu header component final Color activeIconColor; // The color of the icon when the drop-down menu header component is selected final Decoration? itemDecoration; // Decorator for the sub-items of the drop-down menu header component, used to set the background color, border, etc. final Decoration? activeItemDecoration; // The decorator of the sub-item when the drop-down menu header component is selected, used to set the background color, border, etc. final EdgeInsetsGeometry itemMargin; // Margins of the sub-items of the drop-down menu header component